-Magic A Is Magic A: Atticus' magic has very specific rules lined out, but most of the magic seen follows specific rules even if they aren't explicitly stated.
+Magic A Is Magic A: Atticus's magic has very specific rules lined out, but most of the magic seen follows specific rules even if they aren't explicitly stated.

 Witches can do some crazy things, but other witches know what they're capable of and how they do it.

-Averted by Jesus who's strong enough to do whatever the hell he wants how he wants with his miracles.
+Averted by Jesus who's strong enough to do whatever the hell he wants with his miracles.